 I remembered why I stopped working for the hotline.
 The income was good, but it was draining, and I felt like it preyed on people's weaknesses.
 The same people called me everyday about the same problems.
 People with desperate stories of financial crisis, (still willing to plunk money down every night for a tarot reading on a situation that wouldn't change until they were willing to manage their money better), another, a woman who had a love affair with a movie star only he didn't know about it.
-My husband said that if it weren't me talking to them at the other end of the phone, who really tried to help them by keeping the calls brief, it might be someone else who really didn't care and would keep the meter running to exploit the situation.
-In any case, I decided it wasn't going to be me and I quit.
+My husband said that if it weren't me talking to them at the other end of the phone, who really tried to help them by keeping the calls brief and giving them a legitimate reading, it might be someone else who really didn't care and would keep the meter running by telling the client what they want to hear in order to exploit the situation.
+In any case, I quit.

 Fast forward nearly twenty years later, and here I am again, giving a go at working on hotlines.
 Why?
 Because again I am in a situation where I need supplemental income.
 I am unable to commit to a regular schedule and finding an outside job willing to hire me for only a few hours a day whenever I can fit it in, isn't a realistic expectation.
 So once again, I look to a hotline to come to my rescue.